 You don’t have to have all your members right in your gym, at all times.
-Giving them an option to workout from home is becoming the new trend.
+Giving them an option to work out from home is becoming the new trend.
 People attend yoga, personal training, pilates, and many more classes to stay fit from home.

 You might as well schedule classes where you and your trainers’ expertise would be appreciated!
-You and your members can still socialize, discuss, chat, all through a phone or a computer.
+You and your members can still socialize, discuss, and chat, all through a phone or a computer.

 We’ve just talked about online classes, and you probably can’t and shouldn’t be giving all of them.
-Having expertise on a specific part of working out would greatly enhance your credibility on that subject.
+Having expertise in a specific part of working out would greatly enhance your credibility on that subject.
 So, consider hiring people from different fitness backgrounds to fulfill your needs.

 Though having a college degree isn’t a must, most gym members enjoy having ‘professionals’ around them.
 Also, having personnel from different academic backgrounds would be useful too.
-Thus, BS in Nutrition, Kinesiology, Exercise Science, Physical Education, Human Anatomy are some of the degrees you may consider to have in your arsenal.
+Thus, BS in Nutrition, Kinesiology, Exercise Science, Physical Education, Human Anatomy are some of the degrees you may consider having in your arsenal.

 - Gym Management: Document Everything from Early On

 In the beginning, it may seem easy to keep track of everything.
 Yet, when you keep growing, you’re going to need assistance.
 This is where technology and fitness industry collaboration comes in clutch.

 Gym management software would help you grow your business from day-1.
 By boosting your business with technology, long-term success is not a dream.
 Some of the benefits of using gym management software are:

 - Engage with your gym members through SMS, email, or discussion forums